 Overcrowding and poor-quality housing is a major social and public health problem for Pacific families.
-In 2013, 40% of Pacific people lived in overcrowded houses, compared to 20% of Māori, 18% of Asian and 4% of European people.
-Overcrowding encourages the spread of disease, including rheumatic fever, tuberculosis, meningococcal disease and skin infection.
+In 2013, 40% of Pacific people lived in overcrowded houses, compared to 20% of Māori, 18% of Asians and 4% of European people.
+Overcrowding encourages the spread of diseases, including rheumatic fever, tuberculosis, meningococcal disease and skin infection.

 Pacific people are heavily reliant on rental housing, and make up a quarter of Housing New Zealand’s clients.
 Since the early 21st century Housing New Zealand’s Healthy Housing programme – where state houses are insulated and extended to accommodate larger Pacific families – has significantly reduced the incidence of infectious diseases.

 Population groups who live in cohesive and mutually supportive societies generally have better health.
 Some traditional support structures within New Zealand Pacific communities have been eroded, and many individuals and families have limited social support.
 Churches play an important role in supporting some Pacific families, but young New Zealand-born people may not be connected to their family, church and community.